Harsh-verma0426/Data_structure_in_python/README.md

 Open a pull request 🚀

 🏷️ Repository Info
-Repository Name: data_structure_in_python
+Repository: data_structure_in_python
-📁 A growing collection of clean, from-scratch implementations of core data structures.
+📁 A growing collection of clean, from-scratch implementations of fundamental data structures.